-Hydraulic Fore & Aft - Optional
+Reel - Optional Fore & Aft

-Headers that are equipped with optional hydraulic fore and aft are operated using combine controls.
-Combine must have fore/aft option or optional hydraulic solenoid kit must be installed to operate fore & aft cylinders.
+Headers that are equipped with the optional hydraulic fore and aft are operated using combine controls.
+The combine must have fore/aft option or the optional hydraulic solenoid kit must be installed to operate fore & aft cylinders.